jhoward39/creepjsTrixter/README.md

 9. Now I'm getting trickier, I tried hijacking the api response:
 Only thing is it did not work and I got an API access denied.

 10. I tried making a service worker.
 Alas.
-No dice.
+We end at 54%.
+I would love to hear what some of the winning strategies look like.